Sciencinfus/AnemoiWeather/README.md

 Flask, Python, HTML, CSS, JavaScript, JSON

 The weather data comes from https://openweathermap.org/.
 The free of charge subscription enables access to
-- World coverage more than 200.000 cities
+- World coverage with more than 200.000 cities
 - Update every 10 minutes
 - 60 calls/minute and 1,000,000 calls/month which is more than enough for my project size